bahubali2017/currency-rate-converter/README.md

 * Test coverage report.
   -1.Implemented Jacoco
 * Auto generating REST API docs.
+* -Done

+Pending :-
+* Updating test classes with the changes.
 * Integration tests with the real NBP API.
 * Replace Spring Framework with a different one.
 * The proposed architecture is not perfect.
 Suggest improvements.